 As we enter a partnership for an excellent education for your child(ren), attendance in all classes is essential for your child(ren)'s success.
 Cases of planned absences are highly discouraged during the school year.
 If traveling out of state a time of quarantine may be required before returning to school.
-If a family plans a vacation during the school year, the homework will not be given early for extended request more than 3 days.
-Parents are to communicate with their student's teacher a week in advance to notify of vacation.
+If a family plans a vacation during the school year, the homework will not be given early for extended request.
 The student or parent will pick up all the work from the teacher(s) once the student has returned from vacation.
-Students will receive the amount of days missed to make up work (missed 4 days, have 4 days to complete).
 If there are any questions regarding the homework, please make an appointment for 8:00am or 3:30pm with your child(ren)'s teacher to receive assistance within the time allotment for days absent.
-Work not turned in within the allotted time will be lowered a grade each day that an assignment is late for students in grades K - 3.
+Work not turned in within the allotted time will be lowered a grade each day that an assignment is late for students in grades K-3.
 Assignments not turned in after 5 days will be counted as zeros.
-In grades 4 - 8, all late work will be counted as a zero.
+In grades 4-8, all late work will be counted as a zero.